 Recipes You Can’t Lose With

 It’s great to know that you can just hand your kids a pear and send them off on their fiber-loving way.
 But there are also plenty of great recipes that will keep everyone in your family getting the fiber they need.

 Check these out, for starters, and consider inviting your kids to do the cooking with you!

 - high-protein, high-fiber blueberry muffins

 - cheesy bean toast

 The truth is, yes, you can have too much fiber.
 So loading your kids up on Metamucil just because you want to make sure they get the fiber they need might backfire in the way of tummy aches and diarrhea.

-But a study out of the Journal of Pediatrics suggests that a moderate increase in dietary fiber would do most kids more good than bad.
+But a study out of the suggests that a moderate increase in dietary fiber would do most kids more good than bad.
 So skip the dietary fiber supplements (unless you’ve been advised by your child’s doctor to use them).
 Instead, work on infusing your daily menu plan with all the delicious foods that already have so much fiber to offer.

 The next time you’re out to dinner with your other parent friends and the subject of toddler constipation comes up, you’ll have plenty of tasty fiber ideas to share!